xonq/tutorials/assembly.md

 mkdir -p <ORGANISM_CODENAME>/spades
 mkdir <ORGANISM_CODENAME>/trimmomatic
 ```
 The `-p` there tells `mkdir` to make a directory and if the parent directory does not exist then make that too.
-Whatever you choose to do, just remember your the directory you want to output things in.
+Whatever you choose to do, just remember the directories to input in the output portion of commands.
 You can always find the absolute path to your current directory by running `pwd`.

 <br />